 I often think that teachers who over-refer are really just very excited about the services we have to offer.
 I usually sit with them and ask them what skills they are hoping to build in a student or a group of students.
 If a large portion of the class seems to need skill-building, I’ll offer to teach extra classes in addition to my normal schedule.

-Rebecca, Counselor Up
+Counselor Up In Post CChat

 Educate Them

-During School Counselor Week, I share with them information on services and the role of the counselor, for example that we provide short term counseling and not long term therapy.
+During School Counselor Week, I share with them information on the services and role of the counselor, for example, that we provide short-term counseling and not long-term therapy.

 Lastly, I use punch cards made from VistaPrint, for students and teachers to have a reminder of meeting dates, but also to give them a visual for how many times (approximately 5) that I meet with students.
-I think the punch cards help increase the knowledge that we provide short term solution focused sessions, ideally with an end date or transition to outside services.
+I think the punch cards help increase the knowledge that we provide short-term solution-focused sessions, ideally with an end date or transition to outside services.

 Be Clear

-Laura, Social Emotional Workshop
+Laura Social Emotional Workshop

-School Counselor, Director of School Counseling
+School Counselor, Director of School Counseling |

-School Psychologist, Professional Development Specialist, Curriculum Writer
+School Psychologist, Professional Development Specialist, Curriculum Writer in |

 1 comments

-Last updated: 12/14/2024
+Last updated: 01/06/2026

 • I know that a student needs to feel understood.
 They need someone they know they can trust and have the resources to help them.
 So, we as teachers need to be active listening and attentive.